-duce a heap dependence between two tasks potentially conflicting effects.
+DOJ abstracts heap reads and writes using static heap effects expressed in terms of heap roots.
+We call heap effects that may introduce a heap dependence between two tasks potentially conflicting effects.
 A heap root is a variable that is live into a task and through which deeper heap references are obtained.

-Heap roots occur in two contexts: a heap root is either a variable that is accessed by a task, or a variable that references the first object along a heap path accessed by a code following the exit of a task.
+Heap roots occur in two contexts: a heap root is either a variable that is accessed by a task, or a variable that references the first object along a heap path accessed by the code following the exit of a task.
 In the latter case, we refer to the statement that accesses the variable as a potential stall site because the execution of that statement may have to stall until a previous task completes.
 DOJ uses static effects analysis to characterize the heap effects of a code block in order to produce a heap path and allocation site sensitive abstraction called an effects finite state machine (EFSM).